RIVERSPORT Rapids FAQ

-Construction is now complete on Oklahoma City’s new RIVERSPORT Rapids, a $45.2 million whitewater rafting and kayaking center built as part of MAPS 3.
+Oklahoma City’s RIVERSPORT Rapids is a $45.2 million whitewater rafting and kayaking center built as part of MAPS 3.
 RIVERSPORT Rapids opened in May 2016 and offers rafting and kayaking experiences for people from 8 to 80 – no previous experience necessary!

 How long did construction take?
 Construction took approximately 15 months.